 - $60 and above

-Another challenge with this project is that freelancers can choose to have a general profile with one price and a specialized one (or multiple) for specific projects with another price.
-And they can change their rates whenever they want.
+Another challenge with this project is that freelancers can choose to have a general profile with one price and a specialized one (or multiple) for certain projects with another hourly rate.
+And they can change their rates from day to day.

 How popular is each hourly rate on Upwork?